Péter Keglevich: Life and career

 Keglevich earned his degree in philosophy from the University of Graz in 1679.
 He acquired the estate in lands of Mali Kalnik and Guščerovec by his marriage in c.
 1962.
 After a 1690–1699 lawsuit with Zagreb Kaptol and Sišćani, he gained the estate in lands of Blinja and Totuševina.

-Keglevich took part in the Great Turkish War, notably distinguishing himself during the Battle of Vienna in 1683 when he gathered an army and cared about them on his own expense.
-At the 1687 parliament meeting in Požun, King of Hungary and Croatia Leopold I of Habsburg granted him the Count's title for military merit.
+Keglevich took part in the Great Turkish War, notably distinguishing himself during the Battle of Vienna in 1683 when he gathered an army and cared about them at his own expense — at the 1687 parliament meeting in Požun, King of Hungary and Croatia Leopold I of Habsburg granted him the Count's title for military merit.
 Also, Leopold named him a royal advisor in 1694.
 In the same year, Keglevich became a Commander-in-chief in Kostajnica for a part of the Banovina in the Una Valley.
 On 19 September 1698, Keglevich issued a land charter (Slabinjska povelja) to the people of Slabinja as a reward for their service in the Great Turkish War and a defence of the Croatian Military Frontier.
-On the duty in Kostajnica he was also mentioned in 1699–1701.
-Keglevich participated in the drafting of certain articles for the Treaty of Karlowitz in 1699 and was a member of several parliamentary committees for boundary delimitation with the Ottoman Empire.
+On duty in Kostajnica, he was also mentioned in 1699–1701.
+Keglevich participated in drafting particular articles for the Treaty of Karlowitz in 1699 and was a member of several parliamentary committees for boundary delimitation with the Ottoman Empire.

 From 1702 he held the office of a lieutenant (namjesnik) of Ban of Croatia for military and political affairs.
-After the death of Adam II.
-Batthyány in 1703, he was a candidate for the Ban but was not elected.
-During the Rákóczi's War of Independence, Keglevich was in charge of the defence at the border on Drava.
+After the death of Adam II Batthyány, in 1703, was a candidate for the Ban but was not elected.
+During the Rákóczi's War of Independence, Keglevich was in charge of the defence at the border on the Drava river.
 King Leopold appointed him a Commander-in-Chief of the Kingdom of Croatia Army in 1705.

-King Joseph I appointed him a governor (veliki župan) of the Požega County in 1707, and a Commander-in-Chief of Border Troops in 1708.
+King Joseph I appointed him a governor (veliki župan) of Požega County in 1707 and a Commander-in-Chief of Border Troops in 1708.
 After retiring from his duties as the Deputy Ban in 1712 due to illness, Keglevich was a member of the border commission for the Croatian Military Frontier borders on the Sava River, towards Carniola and on the Una River.

 Keglevich arranged the book publication of Pavao Ritter Vitezović Bossna Captiva in Trnava in 1712.
 In 1705 or 1707, Keglevich built the Saint Joseph's Chapel on a hill above the Franciscan monastery of Saint Catherine in Krapina.
-In 1713, he funded the painting and gilding of the altar of the monastery church, and built a statue of Saint Mary in front of the church.
+In 1713, he funded the painting and gilding of the altar of the monastery church and built a statue of Saint Mary in front of the church.
 In 1714, he rebuilt the Krapina Castle.

 Peter Keglevich was buried in a Franciscan church in Krapina.